-The ratio used to determine the applicable period used in paragraph 11.b.i above and the amount of adjusted capital and surplus used to determine the percentage threshold limitation in paragraph 11.b.ii above are as follows (in thousands):
+The ratio used to determine the applicable period used in paragraph 11.b.i above and the amount of adjusted capital and surplus used to determine the percentage threshold limitation in paragraph 11.b.ii above are as follows (\$ in thousands):

-December 31, 2022 2021 Ratio percentage used to determine recovery period and threshold limitation amount.
-7,676 % 9,074 %) Amount of adjusted capital and surplus used to determine recovery period and threshold limitation in paragraph 11.b.ii above. \$ 107,695 \$ 106,750
+December 31, 2024 2023 Ratio percentage used to determine recovery period and threshold limitation amount.
+1,355 % ó 2,522 % Amount of adjusted capital and surplus used to determine recovery period and threshold limitation in paragraph 11.b.ii above. \$ 350,205 \$ 304,802

-There was no impact on the Company's adjusted gross and net admitted DTAs due to tax planning strategies at December 31, 2022 and 2021.
-The Company did not use reinsurance in its tax planning strategies.
+The impact on adjusted gross and net admitted DTAs due to tax planning strategies at December 31, 2024 and 2023 were as follows: